redblade7/darkwebmysterybot/README.md

 Phrases are derived from the following lists:

-* conspiracy (conspiracy theories, pseudoscience, aliens, the occult, etc.)
+* conspiracy (conspiracy theories, pseudoscience, aliens, the occult, etc.)^
 * italian (italian food, italian-american foods, pizza toppings)
-* medieval (stuff from fairy tales)
+* medieval (stuff from fairy tales)^
-* politics (related to us politics)
+* politics (related to us politics)^
 * studies (academic studies)

+^ excluded from safe-space mode

 Dark Web Mystery Bot can post directly to Mastodon and Pleroma instances and is great for use in an hourly cronjob.

-**WARNING:** Dark Web Mystery Bot is currently only suitable for "free speech" instances.
-A special output mode for "safe space" instances will be available in a future version.
+WARNING: Deep Web Mystery Bot may produce phrases which are only suitable for "free speech" instances.
+For "safe space" instances, an option is provided to exclude such possibilities, but there are still no guarantees.

 **REQUIREMENTS:**